 When it comes to protecting against freezing by spraying, if the humidity is under 100% the diffused water will initially contribute towards saturating the air with water and lowering the temperature of the plants to the wet bulb temperature.

 Subsequent spraying with water will allow the plants’ temperature to be maintained above 0°C.

-Thus the wet bulb temperature, in combination with the humidity, plays an important role in forecasting weather conditions and allows us to work out when to initiate protective measures against freezing (spraying, heating, air circulation).
+In this way, the wet temperature, in conjunction with the humidity, plays an important role in forecasting weather conditions and helps to determine when frost protection should be triggered (spraying, heating, air circulation).